goyek/goyek/README.md

 It can be controlled by registering a boolean parameter and assigning it to the field [`Taskflow.Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.Verbose).

 This is also provided via the convenience function [`taskflow.VerboseParam(*taskflow.Taskflow)`](https://pkg.go.dev/github.com/pellared/taskflow#VerboseParam), which needs to be explicitly called.
-The convenience function registers a boolean parameter `verbose`, short `v`, and assigns it to the `Taskflow` field.
+The convenience function registers a boolean parameter `verbose`, short `v`, and assigns it to the [`Taskflow.Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.Verbose) field.
 This parameter defaults to `false`, so as soon as this parameter is registered, verbose mode has to be explicitly enabled via the CLI.
 This then works similar to `go test -v`.